 In fact, most patients receive those injections without the help of any numbing whatsoever.
 Those that do feel any level of discomfort can soothe their pains with the help of Tylenol.
 Bruising does usually take place after treatment, but you can expect it to subside within one-to-two weeks.

 As far as downtime, there isn’t any.
 Patients typically get right back to their normal daily routine as soon as treatment is over.
 A hot shower is recommended as the heat from the shower will help the blood flow circulate throughout the scalp.

 Patients will have to go a day, maybe two at the most, without their typical hair routines such as coloring, processing and blow drying.

 Every and anyone that has experienced some type of hair loss can safely undergo this procedure.
 Whether it be male, female, old or young, all can have the full head of hair that they are craving.

 Like most procedures, the most important thing for patients to do is to stay consistent.
 Treatment takes place about once a month for the first three or four months when you are first starting.

 Once you have gotten through that phase, the treatments are not needed as frequent.
 Every three-to-six months would typically become the standard treatment time table.

 Those that are waiting to see the results won’t have to wait long.
 Within the first two or three months, patients have reported to have seen a vast improvement.

-If you’re interested in learning more about Platelet Rich Plasma treatments in Northern Virginia, call Reston Dermatology today to schedule an appointment.
+If you’re interested in learning more about our non-surgical hair loss treatments in Northern Virginia, call Reston Dermatology today to schedule an appointment.